MarathonLabs/marathon/_posts/2018-11-19-configuration.md

 ---

 ### CLI
-Configuration for CLI is done using the configuration file which by default is placed in the root of the project and named as *Marathonfile*.
+Configuration for CLI is done using the YAML formatted configuration file which by default is placed in the root of the project and named as *Marathonfile*.

 Here is a sample Marathonfile with all currently supported options: